dbohdan/sqawk/README.md

 ### Global options

-The following options affect all files.
+These options affect all files.

 | Option | Example | Comment |
 |--------|---------|---------|